carpentries-incubator/markdown-intro/_episodes/01-introduction.md

 Another very useful application of MarkDown is for collaborative documentation.
 These are online options so they don't need installing.
 [HackMd](https://hackmd.io/) is an open source platform.
 You can host it on a server in the cloud yourself or you can use the service at [https://hackmd.io/](https://hackmd.io/)  which offers a free tier if you are happy to have all your documents being public.
 For Carpentries related documents you can use the Carpentries' instance of HackMd at [codimd.carpentries.org/](codimd.carpentries.org/)

-For the rest of this lesson we will be using [HackMd](https://hackmd.io/).
-So you won't need to install anything but you will need to create a [login](https://hackmd.io/login)
+For the rest of this lesson we will be using [GitHub](github.com).
+So you won't need to install anything but you will need to create a [GitHub account](https://hackmd.io/login) and a repository.

 {% include links.md %}